-In order to improve the efficiency of government-owned industrial companies, government sold some of them.
+In order to improve the efficiency of public sector companies, government sold some of them.
 The financial support provided by government to run these companies has also got reduced.
 These companies are also allowed to take decisions independently without interference from government.